RetronEletron/EmergeLibrary/README.md

 Answer 11.
 The packages: dosfstools,e2fsprogs and btrfs-progs are installed by default and any support by those are supported.

 Question 12.
 What tool does the stage4's use by default for networking?
 Answer 12.
-By default networkmanager
+By default, networkmanager.